Your lifesaving gift could provide…

-In the unlikely event that we raise more money than can be reasonably and efficiently spent for this appeal, any additional funds will be spent wherever the need is greatest.
+In the unlikely event that we raise more money than can be reasonably and efficiently spent for this appeal, any additional funds will go wherever the need is greatest.

 Committed to Child Sponsorship

 Our child sponsorship programme is more important than ever right now.
-We urgently need more sponsors to help fund projects that will help children to reach their potential during this difficult time and into the future.
+We urgently need more sponsors to help fund projects that will enable children to reach their potential, during the pandemic and into the future.

 To find out more about becoming a sponsor visit our child sponsorship page >

 As we continue to respond to the coronavirus pandemic, we want to reassure sponsors of the steps we’re taking to protect the children and communities we work with against the risks of the disease and the long-term impacts that threaten children’s futures.

 If you’re already one of our amazing sponsors, our coronavirus FAQs for sponsors can be found here >